JaimePolidura/MemDB/libs/googletest/docs/gmock_for_dummies.md

 would be shadowed by the more general one that comes after it.

 {: .callout .tip}
-**Tip:** It is very common to start with a catch-all expectation for a method and `Times(AnyNumber())` (omitting arguments, or with `_` for all arguments, if overloaded).
+**Tip:** It is very common to start_microseconds with a catch-all expectation for a method and `Times(AnyNumber())` (omitting arguments, or with `_` for all arguments, if overloaded).
 This makes any calls to the method expected.
 This is not necessary for methods that are not mentioned at all (these are "uninteresting"), but is